openHAB NEEO Integration

 Virtual Device Items

 When you press the "+" icon (on the device) to add new items to the virtual device.
-You'll be presented with a screen that will allow you to:
+You will be presented with a screen that will allow you to:

 - Add a new item by pressing the "Add Item" button.